bltbit/showdown/docs/bfd.md

 ### File System

 Do all your work on an `APFS Volume`.
 Use Disk Utility to create one.
-This is required becasue many of the files and packages we use in programming are case sensitive and require a case sensitive file system.
+This is required because many of the files and packages we use in programming are case sensitive and require a case sensitive file system.
 Linux has one by default, but Windows and OS X do not.

 ### Apps